-Under the modified cash basis of accounting, cash payments for lease activities are recorded as expenditures in the function benefitting from the use of the leased asset.
+Under the modified cash basis of accounting, cash payments for lease and SBITA activities are recorded as expenditures in the function benefitting from the use of the asset.
 Allocations are made where appropriate.
-Lease liabilities arising from leasing activities are not reported as liabilities in the modified cash basis financial statements.
+Liabilities arising from leasing and SBITA activities are not reported as liabilities in the modified cash basis financial statements.